 * Starchy vegetables such as potatoes, corn, beans, etc. should be used in moderation (3-4 times per week) as part of a balanced diet.
 These items contain many essential vitamins and nutrients that the body needs and should not be excluded completely unless there is a particular sensitivity or if the Candida infection is particularly severe.

 * Grains including wheat will need to be avoided if you have a gluten sensitivity.
 Find my gluten free bread recipe and flour mixture and use it for substitutions as needed.

 Still need some support?
 We have a Facebook page setup to share information, recipes and answer questions related to yeast free foods and yeast free living.
 Join thousands of others who share ideas and advice related to their own personal experiences and Candida Diet success stories by visiting our Facebook group!

-Need more information or recipes to take the work out of meal planning on the Candida Diet?
+Need more information including a Candida Diet food list and recipes to take the work out of meal planning on the Candida Diet?
 Find hundreds of recipes and additional tips for yeast free eating here: http://www.theyeastdiet.com/candida-diet-cookbook.html